AdmiJW/FrontEnd/Git/README.md

   ```
   will display each commit in one line only (Simplified version).
 It will only display the SHA (front 7 literals) along with its description.

 * `git log` will only show basic messages.
 It will not show any detailed information about the commit itself.
-To make it show, we have ot use the flag `--stat` (short for statistics)
+To make it show, we have to use the flag `--stat` (short for statistics)
     ```git
         git log --stat
     ```
-    It will show the summary of the files changed.
+    It will show the summary of the files changed:

     * How many files are involved in this change
     * How many insertions and deletions in overall among all files

+    Here's an example of an output line:

     ```git
         index.html | 118 +++++++++-----------
     ```

     Means 118 lines are either added or deleted in the index.html